Q: What kinds of sign up bonus offers are currently available in different card categories?

 You can find even more cash back cards on this page

-As you will notice, some of the travel cards on the market (the ones with annual fees) also might offer a few extra points/miles each year after you renew the card.
+As you will notice, some of the travel cards on the market (the ones with annual fees) also might offer extra points or miles each year after you renew the card.
 They do this to build loyalty in hopes you won’t cancel after after the first year (or in other words, when the annual fee starts if your first year was fee-free).
 This is a newer trend and to be honest a pretty smart one in my opinion.
 Personally, I have found that a lot of times it actually is worth keeping cards beyond the first year if they have a good enough rewards program.
-So when picking out a credit card sign up bonus, try and choose one that you will actually want to keep long term.
+So when picking out a credit card sign up bonus, try and choose one that you will actually want to keep long term or at least offers some recurring anniversary incentive that can justify/offset the annual fee.

 Keep in mind the above offers are not always available – they are constantly updated.
 So if there is a good one available, take it while you can!